openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. note::

     In this exercise we create a space separated text file as a lookup table.
-You can create it in any text editor, such as gedit or kate and save the file as lookup.txt in your working directory.
+You can create it in any text editor, such as :code:`gedit` or :code:`kate` and save the file as lookup.txt in your working directory.

 The first column contains the ID linking the lookup table to your shapefile and the second column contains the values you want to add to the new column of your shapefile.